xrdn00/Encrypt-Decrypt/readme.md

 # Basic Encryption and Decryption

-### Added features such as GUI are in other branches
+### Added features such as GUI and other tests are in other branches